 Duration: Ongoing (since 2018)

-Objective: To spread the use of Social Mediation as a tool for conflict resolution.
+Objective: To spread the use of Social Mediation as a tool for conflict resolution and social justice.

 In May 2018 ICLAIM produced a Handbook for professionals on Social Mediation in Cyprus, which aims to inform and assist practitioners such as public servants, NGO staff and members, community workers, youth workers, teachers, non-formal trainers and educators with the use of Social Mediation as a conflict resolution method in a social or professional setting.
 In July 2018 a pilot workshop introduced the content of the Handbook to a group of individuals from the education, NGO, and law enforcement sectors.
-This activity was then followed by four workshops under the Social Mediation in Practice project from November 2019 to March 2020, which were supported by the United Kingdom High Commission in Cyprus.
+This activity was then followed by four workshops under the Social Mediation in Practice project from November 2019 to March 2020, which was supported by the British High Commission in Nicosia, Cyprus.
 Each of the two-day workshops had a bi-communal character and took place along the United Nations administered buffer zone, at the Famagusta Avenue Garage in Deryneia, the Home for Cooperation in Nicosia, and the premises of UCLan Cyprus in Pyla.
 This project concluded in September 2020, with the Social Mediation Conference and the launch of the Social Mediators’ Network.
 Participants included trained Social Mediators from both Cypriot communities, who had participated in the workshops mentioned above.
 Based on the feedback, the ideas and the areas prioritised by the workshop participants, we produced a report summarising the main points on the conference.
-You can access the report through the link below.

 From November 2021 to January 2022, ICLAIM and UCLan Cyprus continued their successful collaboration with the British High Commission in Nicosia, and launched a new project on Identity, Culture & Social Mediation for Cyprus.
 The aim of the project was to build specifically on the project’s potential as a peacebuilding tool.
 The project took a deeper look on the socio-cultural realities in Cyprus across the continuous division of the island, addressing questions of identity and culture across all Cypriot communities, and religious groups.
 Following the activities under the project, we published the Social Mediation Manual on Culture in Divided Societies, which was enriched with practical recommendations, theoretical and empirical data, addressed to local and international networks working on Peacebuilding.